WELCOME TO SALEMTOWNE GOLF

 420-07-000 The Director of Operations and/or the Grounds Superintendent shall determine when and where golf carts may be driven on the course and will post the 90° rule outside of the Club House.

-(b) Except when on the cart path, carts must not be driven within a 100-foot perimeter of the green.
+b.
+Except when on the cart path, carts must not be driven within approximately 40 feet of the green; no closer than the green surround (the second mowing).

-(2) “90° Rule for Golfers with Limited Mobility” Golfers with limited mobility may apply to the President of SMGC or the Captain of SWGA to be issued a blue flag to be clipped on his/her golf cart which allows the golfer to use the 90° cart rule as identified in (1) (a) (b) and (c) above, at any time.
+(2) “90° Rule for Golfers with Limited Mobility” Golfers with limited mobility may apply in writing to Golf Committee to be issued a blue flag which allows the golfer to use the 90° at any time.

 (3) “Carts Use Path Only” All golfers shall operate their carts on the cart path only, except those golfers identified in (2) above.